d-morrison/IntroStatActivities/_book/03-A04-Probability.md

 ### Probability

+1. Given the following two-way table answer the following questions.

+**add two-way table and questions**

-1. Since the early 1980s, the rapid antigen detection test (RADT) of group A *streptococci* has been used to detect strep throat.
+2. Since the early 1980s, the rapid antigen detection test (RADT) of group A *streptococci* has been used to detect strep throat.
 A recent study of the accuracy of this test shows that the **sensitivity**, the probability of a positive RADT given the person has strep throat, is 86% in children, while the **specificity**, the probability of a negative RADT given the person does not have strep throat, is 92% in children.
 The **prevalence**, the probability of having group A strep, is 37% in children.
 \vspace{1mm}

     Let $A$ = the event the child has strep throat, and $B$ = the event the child has a positive RADT.